-The watersports tow point (pylon) is manufactured from high strength aluminum alloy, engineered for durability.
+The watersports tow-point (pylon) is manufactured from high strength aluminum alloy, engineered for durability.
 It is "hard coat anodized" and impregnated with a PTFE (teflon) material.
 If the pylon becomes loose, stop using the pylon and take the boat to your Correct Craft Dealer for service.

-Avoid personal injury.
-This pylon was designed for water skiing only.
-Any other uses, such as parasailing, kite flying, towing other boats and/or using pylon extensions, may overstress the pylon possibly causing personal injury and/or equipment damage.
-DO NOT sit behind (aft) the tow pylon when towing skiers.
+Misuse of the tow-point can cause death or serious injury.
+The pylon was designed for water skiing only.
+DO NOT use for parasailing, kite flying, towing other boats and/or using pylon extensions, sit behind (aft) the pylon when towing skiers.